arcln/koak/README.md

 Functions prototypes are formatted like this `def NAME (ARGS): RETURN_TYPE`

-After, we can chain expressions with the `:` operator before end with a semicolon.
+Expressions can then be chained with the `:` operator before ending with a semicolon.

 Functions always return the value of the last expression.

-Also, we can import function from the C standard library:
+Also, we can import functions from the C standard library:

 ```C
 using printf(string...): int;
 ```

-This seems like a regular function prototype but `using` replace `def` keyword.
+This seems like a regular function prototype but `using` replaces `def` keyword.

 > `...` is for var args